-- (1) Description of conical surface: A surface sloping upwards and outwards from the periphery of the inner horizontal surface. - (2) Characteristics of conical surface: The limits of the conical surface shall comprise: - (i) A lower edge coincident with the periphery of the inner horizontal surface; - (ii) An upper edge located at a specified height above the inner horizontal surface. - (3) The slope of the conical surface shall be measured in a vertical plane perpendicular to the periphery of the inner horizontal surface. - (4) Description of inner horizontal surface: A surface located in a horizontal plane above an aerodrome and its environs. - (5) Characteristics of inner horizontal surface: The radius or outer limits of the inner horizontal surface shall be measured from a reference point or points established for such purpose.
+- (1) Description of conical surface: A surface sloping upwards and outwards from the periphery of the inner horizontal surface. - (2) Characteristics of conical surface: The limits of the conical surface shall comprise: - (i) A lower edge coincident with the periphery of the inner horizontal surface; and - (ii) An upper edge located at a specified height above the inner horizontal surface. - (3) The slope of the conical surface shall be measured in a vertical plane perpendicular to the periphery of the inner horizontal surface. - (4) Description of inner horizontal surface: A surface located in a horizontal plane above an aerodrome and its environs. - (5) Characteristics of inner horizontal surface: The radius or outer limits of the inner horizontal surface shall be measured from a reference point or points established for such purpose.
+Note.

-- Note.
 The shape of the inner horizontal surface need not necessarily be circular.
-Guidance on determining the extent of the inner horizontal surface is contained in EAC 139-23. - (6) The height of the inner horizontal surface shall be measured above an elevation datum established for such purpose. - Note: Guidance on determining the elevation datum is contained in EAC 139-23. - (7) Description of approach surface: An inclined plane or combination of planes preceding the threshold. - (8) Characteristics of approach surface: The limits of the approach surface shall comprise: - (i) An inner edge of specified length, horizontal and perpendicular to the extended centre line of the runway and located at a specified distance before the threshold; - (ii) Two sides originating at the ends of the inner edge and diverging uniformly at a specified rate from the extended centre line of the runway; and - (iii) An outer edge parallel to the inner edge. - The above surfaces shall be varied when lateral offset, offset or curved approaches are utilized, specifically, two sides originating at the ends of the inner edge and diverging uniformly at a specified rate from the extended centre line of the lateral offset, offset or curved ground track. - (9) The elevation of the inner edge shall be equal to the elevation of the mid-point of the threshold. - (10) The slope(s) of the approach surface shall be measured in the vertical plane containing the centre line of the runway and shall continue containing the centre line of any lateral offset or curved ground track.
+Guidance on determining the extent of the inner horizontal surface is contained in EAC 139-23.
+(6) The height of the inner horizontal surface shall be measured above an elevation datum established for such purpose.
+Note: Cuidenes on determining the elevation datum is contained in EAC 120.

+Note: Guidance on determining the elevation datum is contained in EAC 139-23.

+- (7) Description of approach surface: An inclined plane or combination of planes preceding the threshold. - (8) Characteristics of approach surface: The limits of the approach surface shall comprise: - (i) An inner edge of specified length, horizontal and perpendicular to the extended centre line of the runway and located at a specified distance before the threshold; - (ii) Two sides originating at the ends of the inner edge and diverging uniformly at a specified rate from the extended centre line of the runway; and - (iii) An outer edge parallel to the inner edge.

+The above surfaces shall be varied when lateral offset, offset or curved approaches are utilized, specifically, two sides originating at the ends of the inner edge and diverging uniformly at a specified rate from the extended centre line of the lateral offset, offset or curved ground track.

+(9) The elevation of the inner edge shall be equal to the elevation of the mid-point of the threshold.